niemopen/niem-naming-design-rules/ndr6src.md

 ```
 <figcaption><a name="fig3-2">Figure 3-2: Example of messages in XML and JSON syntax</a></figcaption>

-> A NIEM message was originally known as an *information exchange package (IEP)*, a term that found its way into the U.S. Federal Enterprise Architecture (2005).
-A [message specification](#def) was originally known as an *information exchange package documentation (IEPD).*  These terms are still in widespread use within the NIEM community today, and will not go away soon (if ever).
+The data structure of a NIEM message appears to be a tree, but is actually a graph.
+Every NIEM serialization has a reference mechanism, a way to replace an inline copy of a node with a pointer.
+(See [section TODO]().)

 Every [message](#def) is an instance of a [message format](#def).
 A conforming message must satisfy the rules in [section TODO](); in particular, it must be valid according to the [schema](#def) of its [message format](#def).

+> A NIEM message was originally known as an *information exchange package (IEP)*, a term that found its way into the U.S. Federal Enterprise Architecture (2005).
+A [message specification](#def) was originally known as an *information exchange package documentation (IEPD).*  These terms are in widespread use within the NIEM community today, and will not go away soon (if ever).

 ### 3.1.2 Message format